 Defining the role of mTOR in the mechanical regulation of skeletal muscle mass

-Having established that signaling through mTOR is necessary for mechanically-induced hypertrophy, we next sought to determine whether the activation of mTOR, in and of itself, was sufficient to induce hypertrophy.
-To accomplish this we employed an in-vivo transient transfection method which enabled us to overexpress Rheb (a direct activator of mTOR signaling) in mouse skeletal muscles (4).
-Our results demonstrated that the overexpression of Rheb induced a robust hypertrophic response, and this effect was completely inhibited when mice were treated with rapamycin.
-Moreover, by using the transgenic mice that express the rapamycin-resistant mutants of mTOR, we were able to confirm that the hypertrophic effects of Rheb were mediated by mTOR and that the kinase activity of mTOR was necessary for this event.
-When combined, our research in this area has helped to establish two fundamentally important points: i) signaling through mTOR is necessary for mechanically-induced hypertrophy, and ii) the activation of mTOR is sufficient to induce hypertrophy.
+Having established that signaling through mTOR is necessary for the radial growth of myofibers that occurs in response to chronic mechanical overload, we next sought to determine whether the activation of mTOR, in and of itself, is sufficient to induce this response.
+To accomplish this we employed an in-vivo transient transfection method which enabled us to overexpress Rheb (a direct activator of mTOR signaling) in mouse skeletal muscles (4) (Figure 1).
+Our results demonstrated that the overexpression of Rheb induced a robust radial growth response and that this effect was completely inhibited when mice were treated with rapamycin.
+Moreover, by using the transgenic mice that express the rapamycin-resistant mutants of mTOR, we were able to confirm that the radial growth-promoting effect of Rheb was mediated by mTOR and that the kinase activity of mTOR was necessary for this event.
+When combined, our research in this area has helped to establish two fundamentally important points: i) signaling through mTOR is necessary for the radial growth of myofibers that occurs in response to chronic mechanical overload, and ii) the activation of mTOR is sufficient to induce the radial growth of myofibers.